kaungmyat999/certificate_generator/README.md

 ## Certificate Generator

-### What's?
+### What it is?
     This the software powered by "Electron JS".
 It uses python for mainly creation of images and data are transfered by JS.

 ### App Flow
     It receive user input file when user select the path.